-Since warm air can hold more water than cool air, when the warmer air is cooled the moisture condenses to liquid - and it rains.
+Warm air can hold more moisture than cool air, so when the warmer air is cooled and the moisture condenses, it often rains more heavily.

 Transcript: Transcript - Why does it rain?